Skip to content

 This ssksAppKey can be generated or renewed on the administration dashboard.

-Go to the SDK management page
+Go to the SSKS management page

-1. Go to the SDK management page
+1. Go to the SSKS management page

 Generating the key